mitchjr9/Project-3/README.md

 The exchange contract enables Eth to be sent to the contract.
 Eth can then be withdrawn from that contract, effectively enabling Eth to be sent from one wallet to another.

 ## Project Files
-1. auctiondapp folder - contains auction frontend and supporting materials
+1. Auctiondapp folder - contains auction frontend and supporting materials
-1. contracts - contains all smart contracts used in the project
+1. Contracts folder- contains all smart contracts used in the project
-1. images - contains _Punch 9_ movie poster
+1. Images folder - contains _Punch 9_ movie poster
+1. Wallet folder - contains wallet functionality
+1. PROPOSAL.md - contains proposal and schedule for project